 - It’s worth starting around midnight to watch the sun rising – I wouldn’t go out of my way to stay nearby, just be prepared for an early night after the hike to catch-up

-- You don’t need hiking boots – but shoes with decent grip really helps on the way down.
+- You don’t need hiking boots – but wearing shoes/boots with decent grip really helps on the way down.